The project team are:

 The Project team are managed by a Voluntary Board of Trustees made up of members of the local community.

-The current board members are Martin Mansell, Lesley Scott, Colin Taylor, Russell Gibb & Barrie Shepherd.
+The current board members are Martin Mansell, Lesley Scott, Barrie Shepherd, Daniel McCusker and Kevin Cameron.
 We are currently looking for new board members who want to make a difference, to find out more click here

 If you’d like to be more involved with the project, perhaps would like some help from the LEAP team or would like to volunteer as a trustee, please speaking to any of the people named above, drop into one of the LEAP offices, phone 01505 842 530 or email firstname.lastname@example.org